dotnet/corefxlab/README.md

 A set of features for representing and manipulating managed, native buffers.
 The package complements Span\<T\> and ReadOnlySpan\<T\> primitives of System.Memory package.
 See more information about the features at [span.md](docs/specs/span.md) and [memory.md](docs/specs/memory.md).

 * **System.Devices.Gpio**.
-This GPIO library contains usefull APIs to support .NET development for IoT devices like Raspberry Pi and BeagleBone Black.
+This experimental package (will eventually) allow projects to access GPIO pins for the Raspberry Pi 3 (Broadcom BCM2837), ODROID-XU4, and BeagleBone Black (AM3358/9).
 See more information about the features at [Planning.md](src/System.Devices.Gpio/Planning.md).

 * **System.IO.FileSystem.Watcher.Polling**.
 .NET's FileSystemWatcher has low overhead, but it can miss some changes.
 This is acceptable in many scenarios, but in some, it might be not.